refinedev/refine/documentation/blog/2022-02-21-react-antd-admin.md

 ✔ Package manager: · npm

-✔ Do you want to using UI Framework?: · antd
+✔ Do you want to use an UI Framework?: · antd

 ✔ Do you want to customize theme?: · css